-Prerequisites: Web Technology
+Prerequisites: Web Technology Additional Material Allowed in ESE: Nil

 CO # Course Outcomes 1.
 Explain fundamental concepts related to architecture of search engines and web crawlers.
 2. Identify and explain the output of search engines in the context of web searching.
 3. Categorize ranking and indexing algorithms and their limitations.
 4. Design a search engine architecture based on input design requirements.
 5. Prioritize the use of high performance computing in the design of a Web search infrastructure.